 - In order to expand entrepreneurship opportunities and employment for women, state funds have been utilized to benefit forty enterprises that are led by women.
 Girls and women also form fifty-six percent of the unemployed women who have benefitted from the employment promotion program.
 Furthermore, the currently acquired Law on Crafts has opened opportunities in the craftsmanship market for women.

 - The nation has also taken action to prevent and tackle the issue of violence against women.
-The support services for the victims and survivors of the abuse have been strengthened which include free legal help, national shelters, and referral mechanisms at the level of the municipality and had opened a “National Counselling Lines for Victims of Domestic Violence.”
+The support services for the victims and survivors of abuse have been strengthened, which include free legal help, national shelters, and referral mechanisms at the level of the municipality and had opened a “National Counseling Lines for Victims of Domestic Violence.”